ColorCoded Labs

 Team Blocked From Their Own Brand

-Course updates, enrollment deadlines, and press mentions all required developer intervention — which made the brand feel static in a company that was anything but.
+Course updates, enrollment deadlines, and press mentions all required developer intervention — leaving the marketing team unable to keep their own site current as the company moved faster.

 ColorCoded Labs Original Homepage